0xdefendA/alertA/README.md

 This project adds an alerting engine to the data lake.
 You can define alerts using simple .yaml files and template the structure and output of alerts without writing any code.

 ### Sequence alerts
-Additionally this engine offers the capability of serveral types of alerts not usually seen in other alerting engines.
-Most notably is the 'sequence' alert.
+Additionally this engine offers a capability not usually seen in other alerting engines: the sequence alert.

 With a sequence alert you define a series of triggers that have to occur in sequence in order for the alert to be triggered.
 This helps cut down on the false positives associated with single trigger alerts.

 For example you can define an alert that triggers on a combination of failed login, successful login and account creation over some period of time and with configurable thresholds.
 Triggering on the combination of these events allows you to avoid investigating every occurance of the underlying events.

+An example is covered in detail below.

 ### Alert structure
-Here's what a simple sample alert looks like:
+Here's what a simple sample threshold alert looks like:

 ```yaml
 ---